 - a. by letter dated 5th August 2011 2011 the Government Health Procurement Service had informed him that his company's offer had been found technically non-compliant since "its delivery process does not enable to supply a 50% shelf life remaining upon delivery as per appendix 1 submitted with quote.
 Hence not 2/3rd remaining as per tender document." - b. with regards to shelf life, Mr Nicholl explained that:- - this pharmaceutical product was unique and it could be administered to rare types of multiple sclerosis patients and, in fact, in Malta there were only 4 to 6 of such patients; - a very strict international protocol was applicable for the use of this medicine such that it was issued on a patient-named basis, i.e. it could not be put in store, and even Pharma MT Ltd had to undergo a rigorous process in order to handle this product; - this was a very powerful medicine so much so that, due to the resultant fatalities, it had been withdrawn from the market but quite an unusual event in the pharmaceutical sector it was reintroduced in the market due to pressure exerted by neurologists since this medicine was the only means that could improve the quality of life and even prolong the life of a category of multiple sclerosis patients; - the patient would be administered this medicine once a month and it was quite a painful process; - the product was manufactured only by Biogen Idec and the manufacturer was not in a position to supply it with a 50% remaining shelf life due to basic aspects of production and lead time, including quarantine.
-Nevertheless, it was also stated that Biogen Idec would endeavour to supply Government Health Procurement Services with the latest production batch available; and - this product had a 2-year shelf life
+Nevertheless, it was also stated that Biogen Idec would endeavour to supply Government Health Procurement Services with the latest production batch available; - this was the first time that the Government Health Procurement Services was purchasing this product and, similarly, it was the first time that his company would be supplying the product and, as a result, his company had no details of previous principle deliveries to report and this product had a 2-year shelf life.

-Ms Stephanie Abela, representing the Government Health Procurement Services, remarked that:- conditions or use an alternative procurement procedure other than the open tender one;
+Ms Stephanie Abela, representing the Government Health Procurement Services, remarked that:-